chrisdembia/yeadon/doc/usage.rst

     See below for a full list of all segment objects and solid objects.

 **Draw**
-    There are three methods for drawing the human.
+    There are two methods for drawing the human.

     - ``H.draw()``: matplotlib, 3D.
 This was the first method implemented, and does not look too great because matplotlib does not manage depth of the objects.
-    - ``H.draw2D()``: matplotlib, 2D.
-Not implemented well currently, pretty
-      much unusable.
     - ``H.draw_visual()``: python-visual.
 This works pretty well.
 Requires the VPython (python-visual) package.